mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Strategies for sequencing messages in strongly and eventually consistent systems are described in the next two subsections.
-Most DSs will use the Strongly Consistent paradigm, but this remains a choice that can be handled in coordination with the client and advertised in the KeyPackages.
+Most DSs will use the strongly consistent paradigm, but this remains a choice that can be handled in coordination with the client and advertised in the KeyPackages.

 However, note that a malicious DS could also reorder messages or